ObserveRTC/schemas/npm-samples-lib/README.md

-jitterBufferMinimumDelay | This metric is purely based on the network characteristics such as jitter and packet loss, and can be seen as the minimum obtainable jitter buffer delay if no external factors would affect it decoderImplementation | Indicate the name of the decoder implementation library framesDecoded | The total number of frames decoded on the corresponded RTP stream keyFramesDecoded | The total number of keyframes decoded on the corresponded RTP stream frameWidth | The width of the frame of the video sent by the remote source on the corresponded RTP stream frameHeight | The height of the frame of the video sent by the remote source on the corresponded RTP stream framesPerSecond | The frame per seconds of the video sent by the remote source on the corresponded RTP stream qpSum | The QP sum (only interested in VP8,9) of the frame of the video sent by the remote source on the corresponded RTP stream totalDecodeTime | The total tiem spent on decoding video on the corresponded RTP stream totalInterFrameDelay | The total interframe delay totalSquaredInterFrameDelay | The total number of inter frame delay squere on the corresponded synchronization source (ssrc) Useful for variance calculation for interframe delays firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream framesReceived | The total number of frames received on the corresponded RTP stream. packetsSent | Total number of RTP packets sent at the remote endpoint to this endpoint on this synchronization source bytesSent | Total number of payload bytes sent at the remote endpoint to this endpoint on this synchronization source remoteTimestamp | The timestamp corresnponds to the time in UTC Epoch the remote endpoint reported the statistics belong to the sender side and correspond to the synchronization source (ssrc) reportsSent | The number of SR reports the remote endpoint sent corresponded to synchronization source (ssrc) this report belongs to roundTripTime | Estimated round trip time for the SR reports based on DLRR reports on the corresponded RTP stream totalRoundTripTime |  Represents the cumulative sum of all round trip time measurements performed on the corresponded RTP stream roundTripTimeMeasurements | Represents the total number of SR reports received with DLRR reports to be able to calculate the round trip time on the corresponded RTP stream
+jitterBufferMinimumDelay | This metric is purely based on the network characteristics such as jitter and packet loss, and can be seen as the minimum obtainable jitter buffer delay if no external factors would affect it decoderImplementation | Indicate the name of the decoder implementation library framesDecoded | The total number of frames decoded on the corresponded RTP stream keyFramesDecoded | The total number of keyframes decoded on the corresponding RTP stream frameWidth | The width of the frame of the video sent by the remote source on the corresponding RTP stream frameHeight | The height of the frame of the video sent by the remote source on the corresponding RTP stream framesPerSecond | The frame rate of the video sent by the remote source on the corresponding RTP stream qpSum | The QP sum (only interested in VP8,9) of the frame of the video sent by the remote source on the corresponding RTP stream totalDecodeTime | The total time spent on decoding video on the corresponding RTP stream totalInterFrameDelay | The total interframe delay on the corresponding RTP stream totalSquaredInterFrameDelay | The total squared interframe delay on the corresponding synchronization source (ssrc).
+Useful for variance calculation for interframe delays firCount | The total number of Full Intra Request (FIR) packets sent from this endpoint to the source on the corresponding RTP stream pliCount | The total number of Picture Loss Indication (PLI) packets sent on the corresponding RTP stream framesReceived | The total number of frames received on the corresponding RTP stream packetsSent | Total number of RTP packets sent at the remote endpoint to this endpoint on this synchronization source bytesSent | Total number of payload bytes sent at the remote endpoint to this endpoint on this synchronization source remoteTimestamp | The timestamp corresponds to the time in UTC Epoch the remote endpoint reported the statistics belong to the sender side and correspond to the synchronization source (ssrc) reportsSent | The number of SR reports the remote endpoint sent corresponded to synchronization source (ssrc) this report belongs to roundTripTime | Estimated round trip time for the SR reports based on DLRR reports on the corresponded RTP stream totalRoundTripTime | Represents the cumulative sum of all round trip time measurements performed on the corresponded RTP stream roundTripTimeMeasurements | Represents the total number of SR reports received with DLRR reports to be able to calculate the round trip time on the corresponded RTP stream

 ## OutboundAudioTrack